+You're going to LOVE this Jambalaya with Kidney Beans recipe!
 The classic jambalaya recipe gets an upgrade with hearty, tasty red kidney beans.
-All the Cajun jambalaya flavor in this tasty, filling recipe with hearty kidney beans.
+All the Cajun jambalaya flavor in this tasty, filling recipe made even better with hearty kidney beans.

 Y'all, I'm a big fan of jambalaya.
 I'm pretty sure it's the ultimate definition of comfort food - a little spice, a little rice, a little veggies, a little chicken, a little shrimp, a little sausage... so why not add another ingredient that is also comforting and hearty?
 Some kidney beans!